Breaking Benjamin: Phobia (2005–2007)

 Phobia was released on August 8, 2006, to commercial success.
 The album sold more than 131,000 copies in its first week of sales and peaked at No. 2 on the Billboard 200.
 It went gold on November 8, 2006, then platinum on May 21, 2009.
 Its lead single, "The Diary of Jane", peaked at No. 2 on the Mainstream Rock Songs chart and was the fastest single added to radio playlists in the history of Hollywood Records, later receiving a double platinum certification on November 24, 2015.
-"Breath", the record's second single, spent seven weeks at No. 1 on the Mainstream Rock Songs chart, and went platinum on November 24, 2015.
-The third single, "Until the End", peaked at No. 6 on the same chart, and became a gold single on February 11, 2014.
+"Breath", the record's second single, spent seven weeks at No. 1 on the Mainstream Rock Songs chart and went platinum on November 24, 2015.
+The third single, "Until the End", peaked at No. 6 on the same chart and became a gold single on February 11, 2014.

 In February 2007 in support of Phobia, AXS TV (then known as HDNet) aired a one-hour Breaking Benjamin concert from Stabler Arena in Bethlehem, Pennsylvania.
 The broadcast recording was included on the re-released Phobia DVD in April, billed as "The Homecoming".
-A music video was created for "Breath" which was made from footage of the song's performance at the show.
-Breaking Benjamin followed with Spring and Fall tours alongside Three Days Grace, accompanied by Puddle of Mudd during the Spring tour, and Seether, Skillet, and Red during the Fall tour.
+A music video was created for "Breath", which was made from footage of the song's performance at the show.
+Breaking Benjamin followed with spring and fall tours alongside Three Days Grace, accompanied by Puddle of Mudd during the spring tour and Seether, Skillet, and Red during the fall tour.

 Phobia received mixed critical reception.
 It received praise for general composition and musicianship but received criticism for a lack of originality.
-AllMusic's Corey Apar found the album "nothing if not consistent," and while generally regarding the disc with positive sentiments, noted a lack of distinction from the "rest of the post-grunge/alt-metal pack" aside from "a certain charm".
-IGN's Spence D. gave the disc a negative review, citing tedium and lack of vocal distinction, feeling that the group's "intersection of hard rock and emo-oriented introspection" is "not a bad thing, but also not a terribly memorable or earth-shattering one, either."
+AllMusic's Corey Apar found the album "nothing if not consistent" and, while generally regarding the album with positive sentiments, noted a lack of distinction from the "rest of the post-grunge/alt-metal pack" aside from "a certain charm".
+IGN's Spence D. gave the disc a negative review, citing tedium and lack of vocal distinction, feeling that the group's "intersection of hard rock and emo-oriented introspection" is "not a bad thing, but also not a terribly memorable or earth-shattering one, either".
 However, the writer praised the musicianship of Fink, Klepaski, and Szeliga, ultimately giving the album a score of 5.7 out of 10.
-Entertainment Weekly graded the album C+ and noted its angst-ridden themes, saying, "as pathological angst goes, it's expertly done, with expansive choruses and epic riffs – not that that matters, when, like, we're all going to die cold and alone anyway."
+Entertainment Weekly graded the album C+ and noted its angst-ridden themes, saying, "As pathological angst goes, it's expertly done, with expansive choruses and epic riffs – not that that matters, when, like, we're all going to die cold and alone anyway."